Create Spokane is our month-long celebration of arts and culture!

 A Collaboration of Spark Central, Spokane Arts, and Laboratory

 Submit a true, first-hand experience about the West Central neighborhood and be part of this creative, interactive storytelling project.
 Anonymous submissions encouraged.
-Thirty stories will be performed and recorded by actors and made available for public listening on one of three Dial-A-Story phone booths installed throughout West Central in May 2017.
-Actors will also perform the short memoirs publicly at Spark Central that same month.
+Selected stories will be performed and recorded by actors and made available for public listening on one of three Dial-A-Story phone booths installed throughout West Central in May 2017.
+Actors from the Spokane Civic Theatre will also perform the short memoirs publicly at Spark Central on May 23, 2017 at 7 PM.

 Submit via Spark-Central.org or SpokaneArts.org.

 Arts Awards recognize the accomplishments of artists, arts and cultural organizations and local individuals committed to enriching our community through the arts.
 The four awards categories reflect the values of Spokane Arts: Leadership, Collaboration, Imagination and Inclusion.